 In the western areas of New York State lies an extremely beautiful area known as Finger Lakes, where you will find many scenic drives, hikes and places to see such as Watkins Glen State Park.

 I personally traveled through Seneca lake (Road 14) during my Appalachian Mountain road trip and one can argue it’s as long as Lake George if not longer (with better views too).

-The other side of the lake has road 96A you can travel through as well and you’ll see nice places like Hector Falls there.
+The other side of the lake has road 96A you can travel through as well and you’ll see nice places like Hector Falls there, one of the most amazing waterfalls in New York State in my opinion.

 That says something and let me tell you, you need to see Watkins Glen State Park if you go there.
 The right picture to the right shows off some of it (there’s much more).